nextcloud/end_to_end_encryption_rfc/RFC.md

 The private key is a 2048 RSA key.

-We have some defined constants to use for encyrption and decryption of the private key:
+We have some defined constants to use for encryption and decryption of the private key:

 * salt: "$4$YmBjm3hk$Qb74D5IUYwghUmzsMqeNFx5z0/8$"
 * iterations: 1024